2026, A Year of Gothic: Theatre, Films and Fiction

 Looking Ahead

-For July onwards I am seeking suggestions.
+The first eight months are now booked.
+For September onwards I am seeking suggestions.
 Whether it is an atmospheric play, a surreal dance, a horror-tinged opera or musical or something experimental, I want to continue exploring identity, desire, transformation and the uncanny in every form.

 Follow me on instagram #EllensGothicYear